garcmax/ninibot/README.md

 !yt "searchquery" : will return a youtube video matching the query

+!update : update the bot to the last origin/master commit

 ### Authorization and Credentials
 You'll need to set some credentials to use the API on which the bot rely.
 Thoses credentials are all put in ./src/admin/config.js :